learn-co-curriculum/python-p3-manual-migrations-and-downgrades/README.md

 ## Building a Migration Manually

+Before writing any code, run `pipenv install && pipenv shell` then cd into the `lib/` folder.

 Alembic can't detect changes to table names, so let's practice writing manual migrations by changing the `students` table to `scholars`.
 We can do this very easily in SQLAlchemy through changing the value of the `__tablename__` class